Mabacore101/242saurus/README.md

 # 242saurus
-242saurus
-This is supposed to be a memo, but I'll just leave it as is for now.
+242saurus, this is supposed to be a memo, but I'll just leave it as is for now.